logzio/logz-docs/_source/user-guide/users/single-sign-on/okta-sso.md

 The Support team will respond with the connection information you'll need to give in Okta.

+You can't assign
+{:.info-box.important}

+- Update doc saying that the user should duplicate their Okta group to assign it to multiple Logz.io accounts.

 ##### Add Logz.io to Okta

 In Okta, click **Admin**.